Welcome to our guide to help you compare business mobile phone deals on all of the best handsets and from all the best UK networks.

 It has a unique selling point

 O2 might win when it comes to versatility but EE almost grabs the top spot when it comes to sheer value for money.
-It undercuts its main rival by £10 per month yet offers the same core features (unlimited data and texts with 20GB data).
-EE also upgraded its network to superfast 4GEE and you can even share your plan with three co-workers on the same bill; Note that, unlike many competitors, tethering and VOIP are allowed.
+This deal is a brilliant offer that gives you 15GB of data for £17 a month.
+EE has upgraded its network to superfast 4GEE and you can even share your plan with three co-workers on the same bill; Note that, unlike many competitors, tethering and VOIP are allowed.
+This deal is available until the September 3, 2018.

 Compare all the best business SIM-only deals